EremesNG/OutwardBetterInventory/README.md

 - Optional: Button to cast all spells in a category (useful for boons, probably better with custom filters)
 - Localization
 - Some more salvage recipes (bows for example)
+- RaidMode compatibility ('Send to' option for each player)
+- Compatibility with any mods that add or change stashes

 ## What to do when the mod doesn't work as intended?
 There is a slight chance that the mod may break (and break your game) in various exciting ways.